 Where yesterdays innovation was about technology, about products, about management and risk management, it was mainly part of R&D and it was therefore closed.

 Now we incrementally progress towards more relevant solutions.
-Today‘s innovation provides more meaning to the consumer, they have a higher level of designation and are more design driven.
-And subsequently they become more radical in their meaning: some solutions ‚designate‘ new meaning to existing combinations and therefore create new innovative propositions.
+Today‘s innovation provides more meaning to the consumer, they have a higher level of designation and are more design-driven.
+And subsequently, they become more radical in their meaning: some solutions ‚designate‘ new meaning to existing combinations and therefore create new innovative propositions.

-So innovation today is about all that carries value: it is about creativity, entrepreneurship and vision, it is part of culture and it is open.
+So innovation today is about all that carries value: it is about creativity, entrepreneurship and vision, it is part of the culture and it is open.

 Today the mental barriers within consumers are defining competition.